mountsolaris/coders_bane/README.md

 ---

 ## Why CODERS'BANE?
-The website demonstrates the importance of good UX/UI design.
-It serves as a cautionary example and an entertaining parody of bad design practices.
+The website demonstrates the importance of good UX/UI design via the lack of it.
+At worst, it serves as a cautionary example and an entertaining parody of bad design practices.
+At best, it will haunt you in your dreams And it's obviously a pun.

 ---